mooresamw/CMPSC487W_Project1/README.md

-To be able to run the code, just need to drag key.json file into /src folder
+To be able to run the code, just need to drag key.json from email file into /src folder